 “Well, I can see the Moon, but I can’t see Venus!” is what a child said to me, which got a laugh before I corrected her, “no, that IS Venus you’re looking at.”

 One man saw crescent Venus through the scope, and freaked out by popping his head and turning around to look at the waxing gibbous Moon on the other side of the sky!
 It didn’t occur to him that Venus and the Moon were in different phases!
 Once I corrected him, “no, the telescope is pointed west towards Venus, the Moon is east!”
 He had a slight uncomfortable laugh, like he was thinking “well I feel dumb, now.”

 This was on July 27, the date of one of the longest and deepest lunar eclipses in recent history.
 Only problem was that it wasn’t visible over Los Angeles – it happened over Europe, Africa, and Asia.

 I received plenty of texts from people asking about it, and many people came up to the Observatory ready to watch it from the lawn, only to be told the same as mentioned prior.
-One colleague told me there was an eager couple that was wearing “lunar eclipse shirts,” and seemed to be ready to celebrate the astrological side of eclipses.
+One colleague told me there was an eager couple that was wearing “lunar eclipse shirts,” and seemed to be ready to celebrate the “astrological effects” of eclipses.

-Because of the stupid abundance of nearby wildfires all over the state, the increased amount of smoky sludge in the sky caused the Sun to glow a dark red through the smoke.
+Because of the overwhelming abundance of nearby wildfires all over the state, the increased amount of smoky sludge in the sky caused the Sun to glow a dark red through the smoke.
 Still, I’ll never forget people noticing the red Sun and asking me, “Is that the Lunar Eclipse?”

 We were happy that people were interested, but all it takes is a simple Google search to figure out if and when an eclipse is visible from where you are!